-6) FIA FORMULA REGIONAL WORLD CUP FOR DRIVERS
+6) FIA FORMULA 4 WORLD CUP FOR DRIVERS

-6.1 The award for the FIA Formula Regional World Cup will be presented to the driver who completes Race 2 in the shortest time having completed the maximum possible number of laps in that race.
-In the event that Race 2 is unable to take place, the award will be presented to the winner of Race 1.
+6.1 The award for the FIA Formula 4 World Cup will be presented to the driver who completes the Main Race in the shortest time having completed the maximum possible number of laps in that race.
+In the event that the Main Race is unable to take place, the award will be presented to the winner of the Qualifying Race.